sonvoque/pycom-documentation/chapter/firmwareapi/pycom/network/wlan.md

 keyfile is the path to the client key.
 Only used if username and password are not part of the auth tuple.
 - ``certfile`` is the path to the client certificate.
 Only used if username and password are not part of the auth tuple.
 - ``identity`` is only used in case of <constant>WLAN.WPA2_ENT</constant> security.

+- ``hostname`` is the name of the host connecting to the AP.
+Max length of name string is 32 Bytes

 #####<function>wlan.scan()</function>